ivan112058/obsidian-audio-player/README.md

 ### Using the built distribution

 1. Quit Obsidian
-2. Go to the latest release under "Releases"
+2. Go to the latest release under [Releases](https://github.com/catetrai/obsidian-audio-player/releases)
-3. Download the assets
+3. Download the assets `main.js`, `manifest.json` and `styles.css`
 4. In your vault, under `.obsidian` create a subfolder `music-player`
-5. Unzip the assets into `music-player`
+5. Move the 3 asset files into `music-player`
 6. Open Obsidian
 7. Go to Settings -> Community Plugins
 8. Scroll down, find "Music Player" plugin and enable it